Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Betting Insights

-- The Stars have been a moneyline favorite 66 times this season, and have gone 42-24 in those games.
+- The Stars have gone 42-24 when listed as a moneyline favorite this season.

 - Based on this game's moneyline, the Stars' implied win probability is 65.5%.